The Legendary Swordsman

-The Legendary Swordsman is a Singaporean television series adapted from Louis Cha's novel The Smiling, Proud Wanderer.
-First broadcast on TCS-8 (now MediaCorp Channel 8) in Singapore in 2000, it starred Steve Ma, Fann Wong, Ivy Lee, Chew Chor Meng, Jacelyn Tay, Florence Tan, Chen Tianwen, Priscelia Chan and Zheng Geping.
+The Legendary Swordsman is a Singaporean wuxia television series adapted from the novel The Smiling, Proud Wanderer by Jin Yong.
+First broadcast on TCS-8 in 2000, it starred Steve Ma, Fann Wong, Ivy Lee, Chew Chor Meng, Jacelyn Tay, Florence Tan, Chen Tianwen, Priscelia Chan and Zheng Geping.
+Although most of the production took place in Singapore, some scenes were shot in Myanmar.

-Differences between novel and drama
+Differences between the novel and series

-The plot deviates significantly from the original story.
+The plot deviates significantly from the novel.
 Notable differences include: Ren Yingying appearing much earlier in the series than her first appearance in the novel; Ren Woxing is killed by Yue Buqun instead of dying from a stroke; an additional subplot on a romance between Tian Boguang and Lan Fenghuang; Dongfang Bubai is given a greater role in the series as the ultimate villain as opposed to his role as a minor antagonist in the novel, in which he only appears in one chapter.